SquarerFive/bf2redux/README.md

 ## How to install
 This is not ready for end-use.
 You may clone the project using GIT to help contribute.
+The source files are available in the Source/ directory.
+You will need to create a project in Unreal Engine 4 to compile and use them.
+It will also need to be retargeted.